tymyrddin/red-recon/source/docs/dns/whois.md

 A domain registrar is responsible for maintaining the WHOIS records for the domain names it is leasing.

+* Go to `www.arin.net/whois` and search for `target name` in the ARIN Whois/RDAP Search bar.
+* Find a handle which displays more information about this registration including the range of IP addresses.
+* Find an entry with a net range (public IPs).
+* Determine all the public IP blocks the target may have.

+If you cannot find any results try some other Whois database search sites.

+## Whois CLI

 The cli `whois` command helps in identifying the owner of a target, hosted company, and location of servers, IP address, Server type, etc. Give it a target domain name and the WHOIS server provides saved records: